Oilers end 6-game skid with 5-2 win over Blue Jackets - WHIZ News

 EDMONTON, Alberta (AP) — Jesse Puljujarvi had two goals and an assist and the Edmonton Oilers snapped a six-game skid with a 5-2 win over the Columbus Blue Jackets on Thursday night.

+“This was big for us, we needed this win,” Puljujarvi said.
+“We need to keep building on this to get wins on other nights.
+I hope this gives me more confidence to play better every evening.”

 Derek Ryan, Brendan Perlini and Warren Foegele also scored for the Oilers, who also ended a five-game losing streak at home.
-Stuart Skinner stopped 36 of 38 shots.
+Backup goalie Stuart Skinner stopped 36 of 38 shots.

+“He’s a young goalie on the rise.
+He’s got all the tools,” Oilers assistant coach Glen Gulutzan said.
+“He’s in impeccable shape now, well-liked in the room.
+A big guy, moves well.

+“He’s in the right spot for his development, on the right trajectory and he’s been walking the right line.”

 Gustav Nyquist and Justin Danforth scored for the Blue Jackets, who have lost eight of their last 10 games.
 Elvis Merzlikins stopped 25 of 29 shots, while Joonas Korpisalo stopped all 15 shots he faced.